Our brand new Adventure Playscape is this Easter.

 Bronze cast baobab trees, a symbol of resilience as it thrives where little else does and whose bark and fruit…

-A black & white historic photographic portrait of a Black man, George 'Bertie' Robinson, probably in his teens.
+A black and white historic photographic portrait of a Black man, George 'Bertie' Robinson, probably in his teens.
 He is shown three-quarter-length, standing with one arm on a chair and the other in his pocket.
 He wears a formal tweed-style suit with waistcoat and tie.

 Portrait of Bertie Robinson